RayidAfzal/intel-unnati-dlstreamer/README.md

 during the **Intel Unnati Internship**, Summer 2025.

 Special thanks to:
-- Arun kumar Sir for support during the project
+- Arun Sebastian Sir for support during the project
 - Saintgits college of engineering foir the support

 > Built with caffeine, confusion, and unconditional love for real-time pipelines 🧠